sirnaufal/Daily-Attendance-Similarity/README.md

     flag WFH / WFO: Whether the employee is WFH or WFO flag Problem WFH: Flag for whether there is a problem during WFH (Y:if there is a problem, N:if there is no problem) flag Safe: Flag for employee health condition (Y:if employee is healthy, N:if employee is sick)

+Step by step making the model:
+1. Check null value in dataset
+2. Replace null value with string
+3. Check similarity in dataset with machine learning model
+4. Export result to csv